 • plan your time for maximum creativity… and more!

-Join us for 10 days of fresh thinking and simple activities to stimulate the creative muscle.
+Join us for 10 days of fresh thinking and simple activities to stimulate your creativity.

 You can join anytime and work at your own pace!